Deborahhasanago/SE_Project_Phase1_Team10/README.md

 3. Administrative Interface:
 - Dashboard: Admins have a dashboard that shows patient appointments and their medical history.
-- Appointment Scheduling: Administrators monitor clinic availability, assign clinicians to appointments, and resolve scheduling issues.
-They can also create reports on appointment data and clinic performance.
+- Appointment Scheduling: Administrators monitor clinic availability.
 - Access to patient medical overview: they can manage and modify registered patient.

 4. Login/Register Interface